-Sociolinguistics and Multilingualism
+Sociolinguistics and Multilingualism (Joint degree programme)

 The programme is meant for students, who are interested in the role of language in society.
 With its geographical focus on the entire Baltic-Sea region, the programme is unique amongst all sociolinguistic MA programmes in Europe in the width of languages and societies covered in it.
 The language of instruction is English.

-Feedback of lecturers and students
+Feedback of lecturer

-“This international programme can be best described in one word ‘variation’.
+This international programme can be best described in one word ‘variation’.
 In SoMu you can both investigate and experience linguistic and cross-cultural variation by studying in a highly diverse international group of students, by learning several new languages, by exploring language use in society, and by moving from university to university in different countries.
-Worth taking the opportunity!”
-Prof. Jūratė Ruzaitė, coordinator of SoMu at VMU
+Worth taking the opportunity!

-Graduates of the programme obtain the following skills:
+You will obtain the following skills:

-- Critical and self-critical thinking;
+- Critical and self-critical thinking.

-- Cooperation, interpersonal, as well as cross-cultural communication skills;
+- Cooperation, interpersonal, as well as cross-cultural communication skills.

-- General and specific sociolinguistic knowledge, especially regarding multilingualism;
+- General and specific sociolinguistic knowledge, especially regarding multilingualism.

-- Knowledge of the general (socio-)historical context and the ability to locate sociolinguistic research and debate in general and European and Baltic-Sea region research;
+- Knowledge of the general (socio-)historical context and the ability to locate sociolinguistic research and debate in general and European and Baltic-Sea region research.

-- Awareness of present societal, cultural and linguistic settings;
+- Awareness of present societal, cultural and linguistic settings.

-- Professional working competence in English; knowledge of lesser-used and taught languages;
+- Professional working competence in English.

 - Interdisciplinary methodological skills.

-- Academic sphere, e.g., research tasks and/or doctoral studies in sociolinguistics, cross-cultural communication, identity, multilingualism, regionalism, etc.;
+- Academic sphere, e.g., research tasks and/or doctoral studies in sociolinguistics, cross-cultural communication, identity, multilingualism, regionalism, etc.

-- Various international, national and regional public and private sector institutions and projects concerned with multilingualism, language planning and policy;
+- Various international, national and regional public and private sector institutions and projects concerned with multilingualism, language planning and policy.

-- Mass media (with additional qualifications), e.g. in fields such as political journalism.
+- Mass media (with additional qualifications), e.g., in fields such as political journalism.

-|Faculty of Humanities (inquiries regarding study programme)
+Contacts of Humanities Faculty (inquiries regarding study programme)

 |Putvinskio str.
-23, room 604, LT-44243 Kaunas, Lithuania|
+23, LT-44243 Kaunas, Lithuania|